jomout/Backend-Middleware-ROS/robotics-middleware/README.md

 This middleware can run in two modes:

-- Non-ROS mode (default in code): simulates execution and marks stacks completed/failed.
+- **Non-ROS mode**: simulates execution and marks stacks completed/failed.
-- ROS mode: starts a background ROS 2 executor and dispatches tasks to a ROS node.
+- **ROS mode**: starts a background ROS 2 executor and dispatches tasks to a ROS node.

 Note: In Docker Compose, ROS is enabled by default via `ROS_ENABLED: ${ROS_ENABLED:-true}`.
 Locally, the default in code is `False` unless set in `.env`.